AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use sftp and one of the shell servers to mount triton directly to your machine.
-Easiest is to set up your ssh config (.ssh/config) on your machine as follows (replace username by your username):
+Easiest is to set up your ssh config (.ssh/config) on your machine as follows (replace USERNAME by your username):

 ::

     Host kosh
-        User username
+        User USERNAME
         Hostname kosh.aalto.fi

     Host triton_via_kosh
-        User username
+        User USERNAME
         Hostname triton.aalto.fi
         ProxyJump kosh